-Olivia de Havilland: Career Highlights Of The 104-Year-Old Actress
+Olivia de Havilland: Career Highlights Of The 'Gone With The Wind' Actress In Memoriam

-Olivia de Havilland has been the recipient of multiple Academy and Golden Globe Awards throughout her lifetime.
-At age 104, de Havilland is one the last actors of the Golden Age of Hollywood cinema.
+Olivia de Havilland had been the recipient of multiple Academy and Golden Globe Awards throughout her lifetime.
+Living to the age of 104, de Havilland was one the last actors of the Golden Age of Hollywood cinema.
 Read more on Olivia de Havilland's impressive career right here!

-Born on July 1, 1916 in Tokyo, Japan, Olivia de Havilland is turning 104 this year!
+Born on July 1, 1916 in Tokyo, Japan, Olivia de Havilland turned 104 this year!
 As the daughter of English actress Lilian Fontaine, Olivia always had a strong interest in drama and theatre starting from the 1920's...